Coco Crisp: Playing style

 Crisp was known for having great range in center field, but also for having a below average throwing arm.
 At the height of his career, Crisp was considered one of the best base-stealers in the game and a generally aggressive baserunner.
 He owns the Athletics franchise record for most consecutive stolen bases without being caught.
 He was known to be a good "small-ball" type player because of his good bunting skills but also had respectable power.
 Crisp had also only been hit by a pitch five times in his fifteen-year career.

 Personal life

 Crisp is of Italian, African-American and Puerto Rican descent.
 His father is of Puerto Rican and Italian descent and his mother is African American.
 He is separated and has four children: three sons and a daughter.
-He and his family used to live in Rancho Mirage, California but now they all live in Calabasas area.
+He and his family used to live in Rancho Mirage, California but now they all live in the Calabasas area.